 host\ name:server.defense.com

-If you can see multiple fields that start with a common string, like article.title
+If you can see multiple fields that start with a common string, such as article.title

 , article.content